 Enter appropriate credentials and click Continue.
-Then enter password to login.

 The main page of the Avaya SBCE will appear as shown below.

 7.2.
 TLS Management

 Transport Layer Security (TLS) is a standard protocol that is used extensively to provide a secure channel by encrypting communications over IP networks.
 It enables clients to authenticate servers or, optionally, servers to authenticate clients.
 The Avaya SBCE utilizes TLS primarily to facilitate secure communications with remote users.